What to Wear in Morocco:

 - Breathable cotton or linen shirts — half-sleeved is fine for daytime

-- A light zip-up fleece or thin knit for Atlas Mountain hikes and desert nights
+- A light zip-up fleece or thin knit for Atlas hikes and desert nights

-- T-shirts for casual days, kept tucked into trousers in more traditional settings
+- T-shirts for casual days; tuck them in more traditional settings

 - A smart casual shirt for riad dinners or rooftop evenings